M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 y is: -1
 y is now: 100

-Exercise

-Write a program with a for loop that reinitializes a variable each iteration and attempts to access it outside the loop.
+Exercise:Write a program with a for loop that reinitializes a variable each iteration and attempts to access it outside the loop.

 5. Type Conversion and Casting
 Java supports automatic conversions for compatible types and explicit casting for incompatible types.